-More alternative wedding ideas…
+More alternative wedding dresses and ideas…

-A sleek taupe gown of cabretta leather with spiral seaming, meant to be worn beyond the wedding day.
+This sleek taupe gown of cabretta leather with spiral seaming, meant to be worn beyond the wedding day.
 Like the full skirted pearlized lambskin dress we did a little while back!

 A gothic leather corset and lamb suede skirt.
 Perfect for a Cartoonist’s wedding to an editor of Fangoria.

-And a pearl leather coin-mail gown I call “Theda”.
-This gown was made for a Moroccan themed wedding in the hills above San Francisco.
+Inspired by the silent film star, this gown was created for a Moroccan themed wedding in the hills above San Francisco.

 Lastly, for my own wedding, I created this corseted, Elizabethan “ballet’ inspired gown.

-When I told my husband what I was going to do with it, he blanched – but was happily surprised!
+When I told my husband what I was going to do with it, he blanched – but was very happily surprised in the end!

 layered with a taupe silk chiffon

 While our specialty is leather we will from time to time accommodate our clients requests for very special couture projects in other materials.

 Because our focus is on our leather work, this service is reserved for clientele who have already completed several leather projects with us.